 - At the end of the season, plan on seeing more late bloomers and dark colors like the black Queen of the Night tulip.

-While we’re on the subject of when to go, I highly suggest getting there as close to opening time, at 8am, as possible.
+While we’re on the subject of when to go to see the tulips in Amsterdam, I highly suggest getting there as close to opening time, at 8am, as possible.
 By getting there around 9am, I was able to take plenty of photos without other people in them.

 This is a seriously popular place, so as the day goes on, plan on seeing a lot more people pouring through the gates.